alikureishy/AI-isolation/README.md

 ###### Proximity score (proximity_score())

 This favors keeping the opponent close, and nothing else.
-As with some of hte other heuristics above, it does not yield good performance on its own and should be used in conjunction with other scoring heuristics.
+As with some of hte other heuristics above, it does not yield good performance on its own and might achieve a better outcome when used in conjunction with other scoring heuristics.

 ```
     score = winlose_score(game, player)